Lucian K. Truscott IV: Novels

-Truscott's first novel, Dress Gray, was about a West Point cadet who was found dead.
+Truscott's first novel, Dress Gray, was about a gay West Point cadet who was found dead.
 It was a bestseller, appearing thirteen weeks on The New York Times hardcover bestseller list and seven weeks on the paperback list.
-In The New York Times, Gene Lyons wrote the book was "as compelling and important a popular novel has emerged or is likely to emerge from the Vietnam era."
+In The New York Times, Gene Lyons wrote the book was "as compelling and important a popular novel has emerged or is likely to emerge from the Vietnam era".
 It was made into a two-part television movie in 1986, starring Hal Holbrook, Eddie Albert, and Alec Baldwin; Gore Vidal wrote the screenplay.

 The movie rights for his fourth novel, Heart of War, were sold for $1 million.

 His fifth novel, Full Dress Gray, was a sequel to his first.
 The earlier book received a cool reception from West Point, while for the sequel, the campus bookstore scheduled Truscott for two book signings.
 Library Journals review of the book described it as "a thoroughly satisfying mystery story with an uncommon setting."
 Booklist said that it was "a basic police procedural" but predicted the book would be "popular for its realistic dialogue couched in military protocol, which reflects the author's own past as a cadet."